 What was missing was not another fintech.
 It was payment infrastructure built specifically for how the maritime industry actually moves money — between currencies, between rails, between counterparties on three continents that were never going to change their banking process to suit the operator's.
 That is BunkerPay.

-BunkerPay operates as a payment platform focused on the maritime sector, whose payment, currency and stablecoin conversion infrastructure is provided exclusively by institutions authorised and regulated by the Financial Conduct Authority (UK) and Banco de España (EU).
+BunkerPay Ltd is not a regulated payment institution.
+BunkerPay is the platform our clients use to access regulated payment, currency and stablecoin conversion infrastructure provided exclusively by institutions authorised and regulated by the Financial Conduct Authority (UK), Banco de España (EU) and the Financial Services Commission of Bulgaria.

 We are deliberate about how we describe this relationship.
-BunkerPay does not hold a payment institution licence in its own right; we operate on regulated rails provided by licensed institutions.
-Every transaction processed through BunkerPay is subject to the supervisory standards applied to electronic money institutions, payment service providers in the UK, and authorised payment and electronic money institutions in Spain.
+BunkerPay does not hold a payment institution licence in its own right; clients access regulated rails through partners that do.
+Every transaction arranged through BunkerPay is executed by a partner subject to the supervisory standards applied to FCA-authorised payment institutions and electronic money institutions in the UK, to payment institutions and electronic money institutions authorised by Banco de España in Spain, and to Virtual Asset Service Providers registered with the Financial Services Commission of Bulgaria.
+Client funds are held in safeguarding accounts at the relevant regulated partner institution.

 For corporate account enquiries, payment route assessments or treasury team conversations, our team responds within one business day.
 Active corridors across Europe, LATAM and Africa.